 Good question!
 It can get confusing with the choice of TEFL Courses and Diplomas on offer – but we’ve made it simple for you.
 ALL of our Courses will qualify you to get an online English teaching job.
 However, we’d recommend a Level 5 TEFL Course if you want to boost your employment potential and earn a bit extra!
 Our Level 5 420hr Advanced TEFL Diploma is definitely one of our top picks to access those well-paid online TEFL roles.

 If your budget can’t stretch to a Level 5 Course, don’t worry!
 Our Level 3 Course will give you essential TEFL training and help you get that all-important first entry-level online teaching job.
 Plus, we offer a 30-hour Add-On Course in Becoming an Online Tutor that will give you a little push.
 Hurray!

 The short answer is, yes!
 You can still teach English online if you don’t have a degree – but we’d recommend choosing a TEFL Course with a higher number of hours to give your job application a boost.

-Otherwise, freelancing is another amazing option.
+Freelancing is another amazing option.
 You’ll have more freedom and you’ll be able to set your own rates – hurray!
 You’ll just need to set up a profile on a freelancing site or create your own website and wait for students to get in touch.
 Want to make sure you’re fully prepared to freelance?
 Find out more about our 500-hour course!